protocolbuffers/protocolbuffers.github.io/content/reference/cpp/api-docs/google.protobuf.descriptor.pb.md

 // in them.
 message UninterpretedOption {
   // The name of the uninterpreted option.
 Each string represents a segment in
-  // a dot-separated name.  is_extension is true iff a segment represents an
+  // a dot-separated name.  is_extension is true if a segment represents an
   // extension (denoted with parentheses in options specs in .proto files).
   // E.g.,{ [[]"foo", false], [[]"bar.baz", true], [[]"qux", false] } represents
   // "foo.(bar.baz).qux".